Cale Makar: Junior

 Makar sustained and built upon his previous success in the 2016–17 season to lead all defencemen and finished sixth among all skaters in the AJHL with 75 points (24 goals and 51 assists) in 54 games, collecting the league's MVP and top defenceman accolades.
 He had 16 points in 13 playoff games to help Brooks to a second straight AJHL championship and six points in five games to help the Bandits to a second-place finish in the Royal Bank Cup.
 He was chosen as the RBC Cup Top Defenceman and Most Valuable Player, the first player to ever be named RBC Cup MVP in back-to-back seasons.
 He received the CJHL Most Valuable Player Award and won the prestigious RBC National Junior A Player of the Year Award.

-Makar selected by the Avalanche at the 2017 NHL entry draft.
+Makar selected by the Colorado Avalanche at the 2017 NHL entry draft.

 Through Makar's rapid rise up the rankings before the 2017 NHL entry draft, he was considered a top prospect and one of the top defencemen available.
 He was described as a dynamic skater that creates offence whenever he is on the ice.
 Makar was ultimately selected fourth overall by the Colorado Avalanche, the second defenceman selected in the draft, after third overall selection Miro Heiskanen.
 Makar became the highest-drafted player to come straight from the AJHL, and just the second in the first round since Joe Colborne in 2008.